Vincit/tarn.js/README.md

   // new resources will be created after this timeout
   destroyTimeoutMillis: 5000,

-  // free resouces are destroyed after this many milliseconds
+  // Free resources are destroyed after this many milliseconds.
+  // Note that if min > 0, some resources may be kept alive for longer.
+  // To reliably destroy all idle resources, set min to 0.
   idleTimeoutMillis: 30000,

   // how often to check for idle resources to destroy